 If you are looking for a larger release and there are cheaper alternatives from other providers, Aviva will also consider price matching.

-Aviva's interest rates are some of the lowest in the market, and with arrangement fees of only £5, Aviva plans can work out to be a very cost-effective way of raising money for many borrowers aged 55 and over.
+Aviva's interest rates are some of the lowest in the market, and they do not charge any arrangement fee.
+Aviva plans can work out to be a very cost-effective way of raising money for many borrowers aged 55 and over.

 If you own property in Northern Ireland, Aviva is currently only one of two lenders who will consider your property for a lifetime mortgage.